Profile picture for user fletcher.jason

 In the News

-Jason Fletcher's research on alcohol consumption discussed by Chuck Quirmbach, "Wisconsin Study Finds Binge Drinking Differences between Men & Women," NPR, September 24, 2018.
+Research discussed by Chuck Quirmbach, in "Wisconsin Study Finds Binge Drinking Differences between Men & Women," NPR, September 24, 2018.

-Jason Fletcher quoted on a new measure of physician value by Melanie Evans, "Measure Ranks Docs on How Much Patients Improve" Modern Healthcare, October 15, 2014.
+Quoted by Melanie Evans in "Measure Ranks Docs on How Much Patients Improve," Modern Healthcare, October 15, 2014.

-Jason Fletcher's research on the impacts of diabetes on education and employment discussed by Anahad O’Connor, "Economic Toll of Diabetes Begins Early," New York Times, January 9, 2012.
+Research discussed by Anahad O’Connor, in "Economic Toll of Diabetes Begins Early," New York Times, January 9, 2012.

-Jason Fletcher's research on the effects of attending a highly selective college on later health behaviors such as smoking and drinking discussed by David Glenn, "College Costs and Selectivity May Influence Health and Behavior Choices," The Chronicle of Higher Education, April 26, 2011.
+Research discussed by David Glenn, in "College Costs and Selectivity May Influence Health and Behavior Choices," The Chronicle of Higher Education, April 26, 2011.

-Jason Fletcher's research on the impacts of soda taxes on obesity discussed by Barbara Kiviat, "Taxing Sodas for a Healthier Economy?," Time Magazine, July 12, 2010.
+Research discussed by Barbara Kiviat, in "Taxing Sodas for a Healthier Economy?," Time Magazine, July 12, 2010.

-Jason Fletcher's research on social contagion in health behaviors discussed by David Merritt Johns, "Everything is Contagious," Slate, April 8, 2010.
+Research discussed by David Merritt Johns, in "Everything is Contagious," Slate, April 8, 2010.

 Publications